brorb/710-wiki/Content/Contribute/Video Puzzles.md

 # From [[710 Tone|7/10 Tone]]

-Some of [[The Logs]] / videos have some abnormalities that can be investigated furthe.
-From strange imagery to hidden audio cues, here is a list of [[The Logs]] that have anomalies that can be investigated further:
+Some of [[The Logs]] / videos have some abnormalities that can be investigated further, from strange imagery to hidden audio cues.
+#### Here is a list of [[The Logs]] that have anomalies that can be investigated further:

 - ##### [[LOG-15.mmp44]]